Illegal Dumping Prevention

 This stream is for applicants who want to establish an illegal dumping baseline and develop a brief Illegal Dumping Prevention Strategy for their LGA or area/region.
 The following rules apply:

-• For a council, the project must cover an entire LGA.
+• For councils, data collection must cover an entire LGA.
 Only single councils can apply, as it is important for each council to undertake their own data collection and develop their Illegal Dumping Strategy.
+For a state government land managers, please contact the EPA to discuss the proposed target area.

 • Successful applicants must use the EPA RIDonline database as part of their project, including all data relating to project activities.
 Grantees must make sure that data is brought up to date in RIDonline at least every three months.